 In our experience building Clast and working with institutions across multiple countries, the decision to evaluate an academic management system rarely comes from a strategic initiative.
 It almost always comes from a breaking point.

 The reporting breakdown.
 A senior leader asks for a performance report.
-It takes two weeks to produce because the data lives in six different places, none of them consistent with each other.
-By the time the report is ready, it's already out of date.
-This happens once, then twice, then it becomes a recurring crisis.
+It takes two weeks to produce because the data lives in six different places, none consistent with each other.
+By the time the report is ready, it's out of date.
+This happens once, then twice, then becomes a recurring crisis.

 The accreditation scramble.
-The accreditation visit is approaching and the institution realizes that the documents it needs curriculum maps, program assessment plans, faculty workload records are scattered across shared drives, personal laptops, and email threads.
-What should be a structured documentation exercise becomes a two-month all-hands emergency.
+The accreditation visit is approaching and the institution realizes the documents it needs curriculum maps, program assessment plans, faculty workload records are scattered across shared drives, personal laptops, and email threads.
+What should be structured documentation becomes a two-month all-hands emergency.

 The staff who can't keep up.
 Administrative workload grows more students, more programs, more compliance requirements but headcount stays flat.
-Staff managing student academic records, chasing grade submissions, and building reports by hand burn out.
 Institutional knowledge ends up stored in people's heads rather than systems, which means it walks out the door when they leave.

 Common Problems Without a Platform